TheVisualHub/MembraneFoundry/README.md

 ---

-## ⚠️ IMPORTANT
+## ⚖️ ETHICAL USE POLICY

 _All scripts and tools here are strictly for **educational & academic use only**._
-Please respect the science and keep it ethical! ⚖️
+Please respect the science and keep it ethical!

 ---